I’m really sorry but the doors to the Tech Inner Circle are now closed.

 Not to mention the peace of mind.

-So why didn’t we just get more people in to run it?
+So why didn’t we just get a load more people in to run it?
 So we could have lots more members?

 It’s a simple answer.
 Too many supposed tech experts can’t explain things clearly and simply – and they always use confusing jargon.
 We didn’t want anyone like that involved.
 And there just aren’t many people who can do it well.

-And we still think that – not many people can do this well enough for us to be happy for them to be involved in running the Inner Circle (or writing our books, either!)
-But the good news is, we’ve found three of them.
+And we still think that – not many people can do this well enough for us to be happy for them to be involved in running the Inner Circle (or writing our books, either!).
+So over time, we’ve searched for the perfect people to help you, and one by one we’ve put together a great little team.

 Introducing Mike, Jess and Kathryn